gcccheng/oogway/index.md

 ## Summary

 Gang is a self-motivated person, and he believes that the mindset of continuous learning and the ability to quickly adapt to new technologies are core competencies for a professional IT engineer.
 Throughout his career, he has proactively equipped himself with the latest skills and knowledge through an ever-growing list of certifications, workshops, and courses.
-His efforts and expertise were recognized when he received the honor of being named the Red Hat Certified Professional of the Year 2024.
+His efforts and expertise were recognized when he received the honor of being titled as the Red Hat Certified Professional of the Year 2024.

-In addition to his expertise in Red Hat, Gang has expanded his skills to include a wide range of DevOps, Azure Cloud, and Site Reliability technologies.
-He has gained valuable experience in monitoring, logging, version control, and CI/CD through both professional work and self-learning projects.
+In addition to his expertise in Red Hat, Gang has expanded his skills to a wide range of DevOps, Cloud, and Site Reliability technologies.
+He has gained valuable experience through both professional work projects and self-learning projects.

-With over a decade of working experience in various IT infrastructure environments, Gang has brought solutions, created values for stakeholders, and collaborated with researchers/developers, demonstrating his ability to conduct effective communication within organizations.
+With over a decade of working experience in various IT infrastructure environments, Gang has brought solutions to customers, created values for stakeholders, and collaborated with researchers/developers, demonstrating his ability to conduct effective communication within organizations.

 ## Employment
 `2022-Now`
 ***<font size= "3">Senior Infrastructure Engineer at Sopra Steria</font>***

-During past years, Gang has been worked as DevOps engineer and infrastructure engineer and led/contributed to a variety of projects for clients, including:
+During past years, Gang has been worked as DevOps/infrastructure engineer and led/contributed to a variety of projects for customers, including:

 `project`
+**Building Complete Infrastructure Monitoring System(ongoing)**
+Description: With increasing number of containers, virtual machines, it is become critial to have one platform that can monitor everything.

+Contribution: Build Prometheus and Grafana on existing Kubernetes platform to monitor both containers and virtual machines.

+Value Created: Visualized the status of infrastructure, automated the alerting and improved stability of platform

+`project`
-**Building High Availability Kubernetes and Github ARC**
+**Building High Availability Kubernetes and Github Actions Runner Controller(ARC)**

 Description: The current use of GitHub runners on VMs caused conflicts and scalability issues due to a lack of isolation and standardized infrastructure management.
 A container orchestration platform is needed to run, scale, and manage GitHub action workflows.